 It's not fun to think about by any stretch of the imagination—but when you pass away, many decisions will need to be made regarding your assets, property, and more.
 Rather than leaving your loved ones to figure things out, having a detailed estate plan can help outline your wishes so they can be legally carried out as easily as possible.

-Unfortunately, when a person passes away without an estate plan or when there are disputes regarding the documents within the estate plan, it may be necessary for your loved ones to go through the probate court in order to get things sorted out.
+Unfortunately, when a person passes away without an estate plan, with a will, or when there are disputes regarding the documents within the estate plan, it may be necessary for your loved ones to go through the probate court in order to get things sorted out.

 Probate Court Definition

-Probate court is mostly used in situations where a person passes away and legal intervention is needed to pass on property and assets to heirs.
+Probate court required when the deceased dies owning any assets that don’t transfer automatically so the assets can legally be passed on to heirs.
 However, the probate process may also be used when there is a question over the authenticity of an estate-planning document or the mental stability of the person who created it.

 The Purpose of Probate Court